Courses approved for IDS Requirement in Breadth of Knowledge

 This course presents a critical survey of the history and dynamic nature of the genre of detective fiction using psychological theory as the lens for examining women detective fiction writers and characters of detective fiction through the past two centuries.
 Special emphasis will be placed on the development of the detective as an archetypal hero or heroine.
 Offered selectively.
 Group: IDS.

 Murder, She Wrote: Using Science to Solve Crimes

 Introduces basic concepts in conventional forensic serology, forensic anthropology, forensic pathology, and bloodstain pattern analysis.
 In addition, techniques used in autopsy, time of death determination, decomposition, trauma, toxicology, drug identification, and DNA analysis will be considered.
 Case histories will be presented in order to determine how the pieces of data accumulated by analytical techniques are formulated into a final explanation by forensic scientists.
-Fall 2011 and alternate years.
 Group: IDS.